-You have the opportunity to vote on the election of the following director nominees, both of whom are current Class I directors whose terms of office are up for renewal.
-Additional information regarding each director nominee's experience, skills and qualifications to serve as a member of our Board can be found in the Proxy Statement under Proposal No. 1 - Election of Directors.
-Beginning with the 2019 annual general meeting of shareholders, director nominees will, if elected, serve for one-year terms.
+You have the opportunity to vote on the election of the following director nominees whose terms of office are up for renewal.
+Additional information regarding each director nominee's experience, skills and qualifications to serve as a member of our Board can be found in the Proxy Statement under Proposal 1 - Election of Directors.
+Beginning with the 2019 annual general meeting of shareholders, director nominees, if elected, serve for one-year terms.
 Pursuant to the staggered approach to declassifying our Board, as approved by our Board and our shareholders at the 2018 annual general meeting of shareholders, the first year in which all of our directors would be elected for a one-year term will be the 2021 annual general meeting of shareholders.